FrancisCrickInstitute/DESdemonA/README.md

 ### Settings

-Other than the overall modelling strategy, it's important to be able to tune the analysis by chosing the parameters behind the algorithms.
+Other than the overall modelling strategy, it's important to be able to tune the analysis by choosing the parameters behind the algorithms.
 It's possible to set any parameters that the core analysis script has made available to you through the `settings` top level
 option: